ni/monodrive-documentation/docs/LV_client/tutorials/Logger.md

 ### Camera data
 For camera images the user needs to specify a path to save the image.
 If the folder does not exist, the folder will be created.

-Then the user will need to select the file format if he/she wants to save as a JPEG or PNG formatted image.
+Then the user will need to select the file format if he/she wants to save it as a JPEG or PNG formatted image.
 By default the image file format is saved as PNG.

 ### LiDAR
 For LiDAR, the user needs to specify the VeloView port he/she wants to stream for the LiDAR data